pretomksaha/Truck_tour_app/README.md

 ### Built With

-This section have the list of frameworks/libraries used to bootstrap the project.
+This section has the list of frameworks/libraries used to bootstrap the project.

 * [Nest.js](https://nestjs.com/)
 * [React.js](https://reactjs.org/)